Wow, these new Amazon coins are so cool!

 Yep, 500 free coins + 1,000 newly minted coins = 1,500 Amazon Coins!

 Close the screen and the balance bar at the bottom right now reflects the new total:

-Also check out this page with more information about the Amazon Coins for Apps and Games.
+Check out this page with more information about the Amazon Coins Terms for Apps and Games.

 The Amazon App Store on your Kindle Fire now shows the cost of an app or game in both regular US dollars and Amazon Coins:

 The above is a game, The Room, that I've had in my "Saved for Later" area, so I think I'll go ahead and buy it with some of my coins.

 When you're ready to spend your coins just tap the orange button and a window will pop up:

 Tapping the GREEN "Get App" button will confirm your purchase, so make sure you really do want to spend your coins (or pay $$) for an app.